WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 - Listen or watch these sermons:

-- SERMON: Vision Series – In an engaging information packed 45-minute sermon Justin Giboney says, “Christians on both sides of the political spectrum need to ask themselves if they are going to be accomplices or cross bearers.
+- SERMON: Vision Series – In an engaging information-packed 45-minute sermon Justin Giboney asks, “Christians on both sides of the political spectrum need to ask themselves if they are going to be accomplices or cross bearers?
 Will we add to the tribalism and division or will we be models of civility and reconciliation?
 Walk with me into this tension.”

-- For additional resources visit the curated politics page.
-For information on when and how to vote in all 50 states visit axios.com.
+- For information on when and how to vote in all 50 states visit axios.com.

 - We also highly encourage you to listen to this episode of The Church Politics Podcast – PODCAST: Action Steps To Equip The Church To Fight Racial Injustice.